davibs22/quill-docs/docs/intro.md

 # Introduction

-Quill is an Artificial Intelligence agent specialized in Git that automatically analyzes your code changes and generates clear, standardized and contextual commit messages, improving your project's documentation and traceability.
+Quill is an **AI agent specialized in Git**.
+It inspects your staged changes and generates **concise, conventional and contextual** commit messages, boosting your project’s documentation and traceability.

 ## Getting Started
 To start using Quill, follow these steps: